-The MIC5191 allows the flexibility of externally controlling the gain and bandwidth.
-This allows the MIC5191 design to be tailored to each individual design.
+The MIC5190 has the ability to externally control gain and bandwidth.
+This allows the MIC5190 design to be individually tailored for different applications.

-In designing the MIC5191, it is important to maintain adequate phase margin.
-This is generally achieved by having the gain cross the 0dB point with a single pole 20dB/decad roll-off.
+In designing the MIC5190, it is important to maintain adequate phase margin.
+This is generally achieved by having the gain cross the 0dB point with a single pole 20dB/decade roll-off.
 The compensation pin is configured as Figure 3 demonstrates.